Adillwma/SDx4/README.md

 ### Windows
 To install Windows_SDx4, follow these steps:

-1. Download the latest release of Windows_SDx4.exe from this repo using the following link: [BackupInspector Download](https://github.com/Adillwma/Windows_SDx4/raw/main/Windows_SDx4.exe)
+1. Download the latest release of Windows_SDx4.exe from this repo using the following link: [SDx4 Download](https://github.com/Adillwma/Windows_SDx4/raw/main/Windows_SDx4.exe)

 2. Run the downloaded 'SDx4 Image Upscaler.exe' file.